 After this product became popular, competitors quickly followed up.
-I knew that there were at least 10 or more companies, and I reported a few that directly used my material.
-Others do their own product design.
+I knew at least ten or more companies, and I reported a few directly using my material.
+Others do their product design.
 As a result, the website looks much more upscale than mine, which is very embarrassing.

-If there is luck in choosing an explosive product, whether it can continue to be ahead of the competition depends on its ability.
+If there is luck in choosing an explosive product, it can continue to be ahead of the competition depending on its ability.

 Let me take my failure case last year as an example.
-Last year, based on an explosive product, I established a niche station.
+Last year, I established a niche station based on an explosive product.
 Later, I encountered several competitors.
 One of the strongest competitors just started to carry my videos intact.
 When I found out, they had already run a lot.
 They began to expand their categories and expand their traffic to Google rapidly.
-From Similarweb’s point of view, their traffic is now huge and stable.
-Later, their website may be closed by Shopify because of too many complaints, or they switched to other systems themselves.
+From SimiSimilarweb’snt of view, their traffic is now huge and stable.
+Later, their website may be closed by Shopify because of too many complaints, or they may switch to other systems themselves.
 If you do not lead, you will give others a wedding dress.

 How to lead and build a competitive advantage?
 What I thought of, for example, can the product be protected in terms of intellectual property rights?
 Can you quickly expand the product line?
 Can you continue to optimize the product?
-Doing some complicated things can be relatively ahead, but these are not absolute barriers.
-After a little breath, it is easy to be overtaken by others.
+Some complicated things can be relatively ahead, but these are not absolute barriers.
+After a bit of breath, it is easy to be overtaken by others.
 So the brand is the ultimate goal, and the brand is the real moat.

-Team aspect: the formation of outsourcing, or full-time team, is the next important and urgent thing.
+Team aspect: forming outsourcing, or a full-time team, is the next essential and urgent thing.

 On the website: